oneblockmore/docs-1/src/tutorials/deploy-vyper.md

 # Deploying Vyper Contracts on Oasis (Uniswap)

 [Uniswap](https://uniswap.io/) is a decentralized exchange (DEX) for ERC20 tokens built on Ethereum.
 Here, it is configured for deployment on Oasis.
-This tutorial's methods for deploying Solidity contracts using Truffle and Web3.js are applicable to any Ethereum contract written in Vyper.
+This tutorial's methods for deploying Vyper contracts using Truffle and Web3.js are applicable to any Ethereum contract written in Vyper.
 For contracts written in Solidity, see the Compound tutorial.

+If you want to deploy the contracts for yourself, a copy of the Uniswap contracts along with a `truffle.js` file and sample deployment through `Web3` can be found [here](https://github.com/oasislabs/uniswap).

 ## Prerequisites